develephant/dynamodb-coronasdk/docs-src/docs/api.md

 ## BOOL

-Returns a boolean value as a table.
+Returns a boolean value as an attribute value.

 ```lua
 local bool = db:BOOL(false)